SAuroux/wca-documents/wca-regulations-2012.md

   - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
   - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
     - B2d1) The competitor removes the cover from the puzzle after starting the timer.
-  - B2e) If a stopwatch is in use, the judge shall start the stopwatch as soon as the competitor starts the solve.
+  - B2e) If a stopwatch is in use, the judge shall start the stopwatch as soon as the competitor starts the attempt.
+  [NOTE: I think "solve" is too vague; "attempt" matches the language in B2d, and seems better to me.]
 - B3) Memorisation phase:
   - B3a) The competitor may pick up the puzzle during the memorisation.
   - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the attempt (DNF).